NagiosEnterprises/nagiosbpi/README.md

 Running a check for BPI Groups on Nagios XI
 -------------------------------------------

-Please refer to our documentation at https://assets.nagios.com/downloads/nagiosxi/docs/Using_Nagios_BPI_v2.pdf
+Please refer to our documentation at https://assets.nagios.com/downloads/nagiosxi/docs/Using_Nagios_BPI_v2.pdf for instructions on using BPI with Nagios XI.

-If your XI installation is missing the BPI wizard, you can download and install it from http://exchange.nagios.org/directory/Addons/Configuration/Configuration-Wizards/Nagios-Business-Process-Intelligence-%28BPI%29-Wizard/details
+If your XI installation is missing the BPI wizard, or if you have a legacy version of Nagios XI, you can download and install the BPI wizard from http://exchange.nagios.org/directory/Addons/Configuration/Configuration-Wizards/Nagios-Business-Process-Intelligence-%28BPI%29-Wizard/details